Gloopalaxy Demo updates #1

 Fantasy rework

-To graduate, you’ll need to complete a series of missions across the galaxy.
-Each one takes place in a brand-new star system, meaning you’ll start from scratch every time: a fresh research station, new planets and creatures to discover, new equipment, and so on.
+Each mission takes place in a brand-new star system, which means you’ll be starting from scratch every time: a new research station, new planets and creatures to discover, and more.

 Improving the scene